gnosischain/media-kit/README.md

 Gnosis Safe (multisig and programmable account), Cow Protocol (formerly CowSwap and Gnosis Protocol), Conditional Tokens (prediction markets), Gnosis Auction, and Zodiac (standard and tooling for composable DAOs) are all products incubated by Gnosis.
 Their success is demonstrated by the recent spin-out of Cow Protocol and the formation of SafeDAO.
 By combining needs-driven development with deep technical expertise, Gnosis has built the decentralized infrastructure for the Ethereum ecosystem.

-In November 2021, both the xDAI and GnosisDAO community voted to combine their vibrant ecosystems to create the Gnosis Chain: an EVM compatible, community-owned network that prioritizes credible neutrality and resiliency.
+In November 2021, both the xDai and GnosisDAO community voted to combine their vibrant ecosystems to create the Gnosis Chain: an EVM compatible, community-owned network that prioritizes credible neutrality and resiliency.
 It uses the xDai token and includes a wide-ranging group of projects and users.
 Secured by over 120k validators around the world, Gnosis Chain has all the tooling you are used to and trustless bridges to mainnet.
 Using the same execution and consensus layer clients as Ethereum, Gnosis Chain is fully  compatible with all future EIPs.

 ## **Channels**